arangodb/nx-arangodb/README.md

 # ...
 ```

-## How does Algorithm Dispatching work?
+## How does algorithm dispatching work?

 `nx-arangodb` will automatically dispatch algorithm calls to either CPU or GPU based on if `nx-cugraph` is installed.
 We rely on a rust-based library called [phenolrs](https://github.com/arangoml/phenolrs) to retrieve ArangoDB Graphs as fast as possible.